 Five Acres Mentor Program serves children and families who are in or have gone through the adoption process and is seeking compassionate adults who would like to make a difference in the lives of adoptive children and parents.
 Those interested in becoming a mentor must have some experience with foster care/adoption.

 MAKE SCHOOL MORE SUCCESSFUL: JOIN STARS IN PUSD RESOURCE CENTERS

 STARS needs volunteers for Foster Resource Centers in four Pasadena Unified School District schools to strengthen students' educational success and provide them with access to foster youth resources.
 The drop-in Centers are currently open one day per week for 30 to 90 minutes.
 Volunteers will assist by leading activities such as cooking or community building games; making presentations on careers or other topics of interest; helping students complete homework or college essays and forms; or assisting staff with College Information Days.

 TUTORS NEEDED FOR ASPIRES WEST

 Spring school testing is coming.
 We need your help.
 Tutors are needed for the Aspires West after-school program: math (general math, geometry, algebra 1 and 2) and English for elementary, middle and high school students.
 Tutors are needed Monday through Thursday, 4 - 7 p.m.; Saturday, 8:30-12:30 p.m.
 Aspires West, Pasadena (AWP) provides low-income students and parents with services and opportunities that provide the knowledge and fundamental skills for student success.

+Help a young man without immediate family support deal with day-to-day challenges.
+Hathaway-Sycamores, Child and Family Service is seeking mentors for their El Nido (Altadena) Residential Campus.
 The Hathaway-Sycamores mission is to help cultivate hope and resilience to enrich the well-being of children, adults, families and communities.